 Ben Tyler Trail is a 11.1 mile lightly trafficked out and back trail located near Bailey, Colorado that features a river and is rated as difficult.
-The trail is primarily used for hiking, walking, and snowshoeing and is accessible from May until November.
+The trail is primarily used for hiking, walking, and snowshoeing and is best used from May until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash